FrostyDeers/Study/boi.md

-:eyes:
+bruh moment

-bruh why you reading this
+i dunno if this works